tiffany352/MiniBlocks/README.md

 - [Player heads drop on death](https://vanillatweaks.net/share#flGepK):
   Incompatible with grave plugins like Gravy, has no config options.

-Some of the data packs should be fine though, and don't need to be ported to Spigot.
-These include:
+Some data packs work fine on Spigot and don't need porting.
+These
+include:

 - [More Mob Heads](https://vanillatweaks.net/share#XxZ9nY): The data
   pack contains only loot tables and has no known incompatibilities.

-Additionally functionality unrelated to Vanilla Tweaks:
+Additional features unrelated to Vanilla Tweaks:

 - Player head name fix: Fixes a bug in Vanilla where player heads lose their name and lore text when placed and picked back up.
 - Mob head name fix: The same, but for other head types (creeper, wither skeleton, dragon, etc.).

-To install these on a Spigot server, put them in the datapacks directory inside your primary world (usually called `world`).

 ## Setup